Ax3man/woutervdbijl.com/content/home/about.md

 +++

-# Biography
+# Bio

-I am currently working as a post-doctoral researcher in the lab of Chris Wheat, on a project involving wing color evolution in butterflies.
+I am currently working as a post-doctoral researcher in the lab of Judith Mank, at UBC.

-Previously, I was a PhD student with Niclas Kolm studying the function and evolution of brain size.
+Previously, I worked in the lab of Cris Wheat on butterfly coloration.
+I was a PhD student with Niclas Kolm studying the function and evolution of brain size.
 For my thesis I performed experiments on brain size in guppies, and performed comparative analyses on the same topic.

-Later this year I will move to the University of British Colombia to work with Judith Mank.